pie-framework/pie-elements/packages/multiple-choice/docs/pie-schema.json.md

 Indicates the language of the component
 Supported options: en, es, en_US, en-US, es_ES, es-ES, es_MX, es-MX

+# `isSelectionButtonBelow` (boolean)

+Indicates if the selection button and choice prefix should be positioned below the corresponding answer choice

 # `id` (string, required)

 Identifier to identify the Pie Element in html markup, Must be unique within a pie item config.